Gears and technology representing engineering

 Apply Now

 Engineers are experts in problem-solving.
 Regardless of their specific discipline, all engineers use a design process to scientifically identify and solve problems, drawing on both creative and analytical skills.
 Here’s your chance to explore the various issues that engineers address, and the ways in which the assorted disciplines collaborate for maximum impact.
-You will learn to “think like an engineer,” applying the design process to solve common engineering problems according to realistic case studies.
+You will learn to “think like an engineer,” applying the design process to solve engineering problems based on realistic case studies.

 Program Dates